 Mental health education, including the value of positive mental health attitudes and the causes and effects of mental illness should be part of an overall school health education programme (Hendren, Weisen, & Orley 1994, pp. 7-9).
-Please refer to Annexure 1 for detailed information about each level of intervention in the WHO whole school approach to mental health framework.

 Note: WHO's model framework for School Mental Health Programmes through the Whole School Approach emphasises four levels of interventions that are required for an integrated approach to mental health with maximum effectiveness.
 The Whole School approach refers to a tiered approach to interventions at all four levels.